coderx400/sota-mapper/source/README.txt

 - added settings.ini file which is created when run (if it doesn't exist) and which will persist settings (like TopMost) between runs.
 The settings.ini file is stored in "%APPDATA%\SotAMapper"
+- fixed string formatting bug with MapCoord and spaced out values for readability

 2016.09.08, v1.2
 - added status bar which shows name of map item on mouse over for items which